JorgePe/pyb00st/README.md

 On linux, the gatttool backend approach results in slower performance than pygattlib.
 But it also requires much less dependencies... and it works with notifications!
 On Windows or OSX, you need an extra device like the BLED112, and drivers and the like.
-I don't have any non-linux system but when I've the time, I'll test it with a Windows VM.
+I finally got a BLED112 and I can confirm that changing my code to use the BGAPIBackend (just one line change) my code works on a Windows 10 Virtual Machine (will document it later)

 ## Status: ##